 (at around 1h 18 mins) On the banner with the inscription "Führer befiehl, wir folgen dir", the font used is a Gothic type.
 Adolf Hitler banned all Gothic types in 1941, stating that they were of Jewish origin.

 When the reserve army are rounding up and arresting Nazis, we clearly see - on the back of a truck - several men dressed In brown uniforms.
 These are uniforms of the S.A.
 (Sturmabteilung) sometimes called 'Brownshirts'.
 This organisation was disbanded In 1934, a full 10 years before the date of the movie.

-Henning von Tresckow was not promoted to Major General (Generalmajor) until June 1st, 1944 - until then, he held the rank of colonel.
-However, Kenneth Branagh is wearing a Major General's uniform throughout the movie.
+Henning von Tresckow was not promoted to a General rank until June 1st, 1944 - until then, he held the rank of colonel.
+However, Kenneth Branagh is shown wearing a General's uniform throughout the movie.

-Christian Berkel spectacles are British NHS brown mottle code 614 post introduction of the NHS in 1947.
-Albricht's are code 524 in Flesh/skin tone.
+Mertz von Quirnheim's spectacles are British NHS brown mottle code 614 post introduction of the NHS in 1947.
+Olbricht's are code 524 in Flesh/skin tone.
 They went out of production in 1983.
 The numbers refer to eye shape-bridge type-side type.

 The scene at the Berlin Tempelhof Airport shows a Junkers 52 transport outside on the ramp, and a Messerschmitt 109 inside the hangar.
 The Messerschmitt appears to be a Spanish-built CASA, with an upright V British Merlin V-12 engine.
 Real Messerschmits had an inverted V Daimler-Benz engine.
 Very few airworthy examples of the Me-109 remain.
 The CASA type shown, which was flown at the 2008 Duxford Airshow, is fitted with a British Merlin engine.